 How can I keep my momentum going?

-Here are some tips to help you manage the holiday season after weight loss surgery.
+Here are some tips to help you navigate the holidays with ease after bariatric surgery.

 Get Enough Sleep